Analytics

 Performance

-Under the Performance section, you can view your average PHP + MySQL response time, PHP throughput, PHP worker limit, AJAX usage, top average PHP + MySQL response time, and top maximum upstream time.
+Under the Performance section, you can view your average PHP + MySQL response time, PHP throughput, PHP memory limit reached, PHP thread limit, AJAX usage, top average PHP + MySQL response time, and top maximum upstream time.

 Average PHP + MySQL response time